livingearth-system/livingearth-system.github.io/europe/wales/index.md

 {%-
 include contribute.liquid
-title="Project"
-heading="Monmoutshire Living <br>Land Management <br>Project"
-subheading="Living Earth is an open resource that allows individuals, groups, organisations and countries/regions to better understand how to plan the restoration of landscapes through knowledge of the past.
-Living Earth also provides a structure that facilitates collaboration in the planning of landscapes and realisation of goals and ambitions." button="Find Out More" url="./monmouthshire/" image="/assets/img/monmouthshire-login.jpg"
+title="Monmouthshire Pilot"
+heading="Living Land Management Wales" subheading="Living Land Management Wales is a Monmouthshire-based project that is using satellite mapping, socio-economic and environmental data, and computer modelling to address the fundamental question ‘How should we use our land now and into the future?’." button="Find Out More" url="./monmouthshire/" image="/assets/img/monmouthshire-login.jpg"
 -%}